 - This diet is rich in plant-based foods, including fruits, vegetables, grains, legumes, nuts, and fish.

-- Mediterranean-style side dishes are a great way to incorporate this diet into your Thanksgiving meal.
+- Mediterranean-style side dishes are a great way to incorporate this diet into your holiday meal.

-As you prepare for the Thanksgiving holiday, you may be wondering how you can celebrate the season while still eating healthy.
+As you prepare for the holidays, you may be wondering how you can celebrate the season while still eating healthy.

 Nutritionists suggest a great way to do this is by following a Mediterranean style of eating.

 According to Sharon Palmer, MSFS, RDN, author, speaker, and blogger at The Plant-Powered Dietitian, the Mediterranean diet “involves including lots of seasonal fruits and vegetables, healthy fats, moderate wine, lower intake of red meat, moderate intake of animal protein, more grains and seeds, and low use of highly-processed foods and sweets.”

 “It’s the most widely-researched diet pattern on the planet,” Palmer said, “with a wide body of research linking it to multiple health benefits, including reduced risks of heart disease, high blood pressure, cancer, type 2 diabetes, neurodegenerative disease, depression, arthritis, obesity, and fertility. “

 Nutritionist and author Shereen Jegtvig, who teaches at the University of Bridgeport in Connecticut, said it’s a balanced diet as well.
 There are no foods groups that need to be eliminated in order to follow it, she adds.